bkhanal4351/gallery-of-horns/README.md

 Start time:3:05 pm

-Finish time: did not finish yet
+Finish time: took about 8 hours in total
-Actual time needed to complete: did not finish yet
+Actual time needed to complete: 8 hours.

+Worked with Roger Wells on this lab.